Tax Strategies for Individuals

 If you don’t qualify for the AOTC, all is not lost.
 The Lifetime Learning Credit allows those returning to higher education—even for a single course—to receive partial credit for these expenses.

 The LLC is designed to help those with more modest incomes.
-An AGI of $59,000 or less for individuals is required to fully qualify for this tax credit.
-Those with an AGI over $69,000 are not eligible for the LLC.
+Those with an AGI over a certain amount are not eligible for the LLC.

 Here’s something you need to know: unemployment benefits ARE taxable.
-Yes, the government will send you a Form 1099-G at the start of 2021.
+Yes, the government will send you a Form 1099-G at the start of the year.

 Have you taken on odd jobs or freelance work to make ends meet?
 Guess what?
 You’re self-employed.
 That’s a whole other set of tax rules.
 The income you earn from freelance work isn’t taxed like when you work for a company.
 This means, come tax time, you may owe more than you think to pay for social security and other taxes.